Talk to our experts

 If you hold capital over a specified amount, you will have no entitlement to various benefits.
 The upper limit varies depending on the benefit.
 Pension credit does not have an upper limit.

-IMPORTANT NOTE: Although these are hypothetical examples, these are based on real-life cases our Solicitors have successfully challenged.
+IMPORTANT NOTE: Although these are hypothetical examples, these are based on real-life cases our Benefit Fraud Solicitors have successfully challenged.

 Capital over a specified amount will withdraw entitlement to various benefits immediately.
 The upper limit varies between different benefits.
 Pension Credit does not have an upper limit.
 Below are some case studies of how excess capital can be challenged: